The Honors Service Learning Requirement

 New Student Day of Service, Saturday, September 7, 2013.

-Martin Luther King Jr. Day of Service, January 21, 2014, sponsored by the Office of Service Learning (more information will be available here)
+Martin Luther King Jr. Day of Service, January 20, 2014, sponsored by the Office of Service Learning (more information available here)

 Other On-Campus Service Opportunities